GoosefleetEO/aa-structures/README.md

 ## Overview

-This app add support for structures to Alliance Auth.
-It's main purpose is to make it easier for corporations and alliances to manage and operate their structures.
+This app is for managing Eve Online structures with [Alliance Auth](https://gitlab.com/allianceauth/allianceauth) (AA).
+It allows corporations and alliance to see a current list of all their structures in Auth and also get structure related notification on Discord.

 ## Features

-Alliance Structures adds the following features to Alliance Auth:
+Alliance Structures adds the following main features to Alliance Auth:

-- Detailed list of all structures owned by alliances / corporation showing location, services, fuel status and state
+- Structure browser with a detailed list of all structures owned by alliances / corporation, automatically synced with the game server
-- Access to structure list can be configured based on permissions
-- Ability to search and filter in structure list
-- Directors can add their corporation to include it's structures
-- Structure list is automatically kept up-to-date
-- Structure notifications are automatically forwarded to Discord channels as alerts
-- Interface for 3rd party monitoring of the services status
-- Structures include Upwell structures, Custom Offices and Starbases / POSes
+- Structures include all Upwell structures, Custom Offices and Starbases / POSes
+- Structure notifications can be automatically forwarded to Discord channels as alerts
 - Notification types include Upwell Structures, Moon Mining, Customs Offices, Starbases, Sovereignty
-- Automatically adds timers from relevant notifications to Alliance Auth timerboard app (if installed)
+- Automatically adds timers from notifications to Alliance Auth timerboard app (if installed)
+- Permissions allow configuring which structures are visible to a user
 - Self-defined tags help to better organize structures
+- Interface for 3rd party monitoring of the services status

 ## Screenshots